 About Abba Agathon.

 1. Abba Petros of Abba Lot said that Once when we were in the cell of Abba Agathon, a brother came to him, saying, I want to dwell with the brothers.
 Tell me how I shall dwell with them.
 The elder said to him, As in your first day of entering in among them, so guard your solitude, so that you will not become familiar with them.
 Abba Makarios said to him, For what does familiarity do?
 The elder said to him, Familiarity is like a great burning wind, which when it happens, all flee from before it, and it destroys the fruits of the trees.
 Abba Makarios said to him, Is familiarity so grievous?
 And Abba Agathon said, There is no passion worse than familiarity, for it is the mother of all the passions.
 It is proper for the worker not to be familiar, even if he is alone in the cell.
 For I know a brother who spent time dwelling in the cell, possessing a small bed, who said that, I would have moved on from the cell, not knowing about the little bed, if others had not told me (about it).
 A worker such as this is also a warrior.

-2. Abba Agathon said, A monk should not allow his conscience to accuse him for any kind of act.
+2. Abba Agathon said, A solitary should not allow his conscience to accuse him for any kind of act.

 3. Again, he said that, Without guarding the Divine commandments, a man will not progress, even in a single virtue.